Bondi Beach Australia: Surfing, Swimming, Sunshine, Shopping & Sunsets

 The beach is home to a number of events throughout the year, including the Festival of the Winds (a kite flying contest) and the City to Surf Run (much like San Francisco’s Bay to Breakers).
 You’ll even find the shore popular in the wintertime when temperatures plummet.
 This is due to a popular event, the Bondi Winter Magic Festival (usually held the whole month of July).
 There’s plenty to see and do, including having some fun on the temporary ice rink that is set up on the beach.

 Weather in Bondi Beach Australia

 Given that Australia is Down Under, their seasons are reversed.
 While we are celebrating Christmas in the states, they are enjoying late Spring/early Summer.
-January through March are the warmest months of the year, with the temperatures in the mid- to the high 70s during the day.
+January through March are the warmest months of the year, with the temperatures in the mid-to-the-high 70s during the day.
 Evening temperatures aren’t much lower, only dropping to about 68 degrees.
-There’s actually more days of rain in the summer than any other season, adding to the humidity, but it won’t be enough to make you curtail your activities.
+There are actually more days of rain in the summer than any other season, adding to the humidity, but it won’t be enough to make you curtail your activities.

 The rest of the year temperatures during the day are usually in the 60s with nighttime rarely getting colder than 50 degrees.
 So overall, Bondi Beach is pretty moderate in temperature.
 Rarely will you see a heat wave, nor will you be so cold that you have to wear your down jacket and lined pants.
 That makes it easy to buy clothes but doesn’t provide much of a variation between seasons.